lukekarrys/nodesummit/slides.md

 Notes:
 - Moonboots is a set of conventions on the server for SPAs.
 It provides what we need to do caching, minifying, concatenation of assets as well as helpers for routing.
 It's also very environment aware with sane defaults for development and production.
 - Browserify powers much of moonboots and gives us module on the client.
-- NPM is where we try to get all of our JS from
+- npm is where we try to get all of our JS from
 - Human Javascript is patterns of large client side apps.
 Powered by backbone it provides extensions for models, views and collections and helpers to connect all three.
 - The importants part isn't the tech, but the patterns the tech allows us to follow easily